ankita19t/ankita19t/README.md

 <h3 align="center">💻 A passionate Web Developer from Rewa(Madhya Pradesh), India </h3>
 - 👀 I’m B.tech Final Year student at Rewa Engineering college (RGPV) with Specialization in Electronics & Communication Branch ...
 - 🌱 I’m currently learning various Web Technologies like HTML, CSS, JavaScript, Bootstrap, PHP, MySQL ...
-- 💞️ I’m looking for opportunity to get work experience and seeking opportunities to join an organization that can help me in enhancing my skills, strengthening my knowledge and realizing my potential.
+- :mag: I’m looking for opportunity to get work experience and seeking opportunities to join an organization that can help me in enhancing my skills, strengthening my knowledge and realizing my potential.